soutogustavo/Recommendation-Anime-Streamlit/README.md

 ## Dashboard

-You can also check the recommendation for each user at the Streamlit Dashboard:
+You can also check the recommendation for each user [here](https://recommendation-anime-app-soutogustavo.streamlit.app/recommendation_user) (Streamlit Dashboard).

 > [!CAUTION]
 > Unfortunately, the section **Anime Search** is not working because the dataset is too large and GitHub does not allow large files.